 California Governor's Office of Emergency Services, Public Safety Communications 601 Sequoia Pacific Blvd.
 Sacramento, CA 95811-0231 Office Phone: (916) 657-6107Email: Moises.Lopez@CalOES.ca.gov

-The Microwave Infrastructure Unit offers a wide variety of services including design and implementation, deploy MW equipment, and MW system equipment problem solving.
+The Microwave Infrastructure Unit offers a wide variety of services including design and implementation, deploy Microwave (MW) equipment, and Microwave (MW) system equipment problem solving.

-Design and implementation: Assist customers in the design and implementation of new radio vault facilities and towers that will meet the needs of CAPSNET and its customers including customer circuits on existing FDM and TDM microwave paths and systems.
+Design and implementation: Assist customers in the design and implementation of new radio vault facilities and towers that will meet the needs of California Public Safety Network (CAPSNET) and its customers including customer circuits on existing Frequency Division Multiplexing (FDM) and Time Division Multiplexing (TDM) microwave paths and systems.

-Deploy Equipment: Provide RF terminal equipment, antennas and associated equipment to both replace older RF equipment as well as meet new customer path needs.
+Deploy Equipment: Provide Radio Frequency (RF) terminal equipment, antennas and associated equipment to both replace older RF equipment as well as meet new customer path needs.

 Coordination and Licensing: Coordinate license frequency assignments for CAPSNET microwave system.